Responsive Menu

 • Javert — The Network Enforcer Who Hunted Her

-• A man inside the trafficking organization who pursued Cameron obsessively, enforcing the will of the system with obsessive brutality and ruthless determination.
-His singular mission to track, intimidate, and silence her embodied the cold, merciless pursuit found in Hugo’s Javert, but within the landscape of modern trafficking —in which he hunted her like an animal across decades.
+• A man inside the trafficking organization who pursued Victoria obsessively, enforcing the will of the system with obsessive brutality and ruthless determination.
+To her, his singular mission appeared to be to track, intimidate, and silence her

 • Marius — Hero Turned Villain The Companion of Youth and the Husband Who Unraveled into Decline and Fracture and Betrayed the Cause